dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 As we noted earlier, each application thread can have its own debugger or you can use one debugger window to view various threads one at a time.
-The command we have seen so far, **Application > Debug**, debugs only the application’s main thread.
+The command we have seen so far, **Application > Debug**, debugs only the application's main thread.
 To debug another thread in the application, choose **Go > Threads** from the debugger, project window, or editor.
 From the debugger window you can also use **Thread > Select Thread…**.
 To bring up multiple debugger windows, use **Window > New